jeff1evesque/whisper/README.md

 python server.py
 ```

-This will dedicate the terminal window specifically to the server, and unresponsive to other commands.
+This will *dedicate* the terminal window specifically to the server, and unresponsive to other commands.

 ###Stop WebSocket Server

-The WebSocket connection can be *stopped* within the *dedicated* terminal console by pressing `ctrl-c`.
+The *WebSocket Server* can be *stopped* within the *dedicated* terminal console by pressing `ctrl-c`.

 ###Server Echo

 Periodically, *print* statements within the *dedicated terminal* will display the status of certain actions.
-For example, when a [*websocket connection*](https://developer.mozilla.org/en-US/docs/WebSockets/Writing_WebSocket_client_applications) is started:
+For example, when a [*WebSocket Server*](http://www.html5rocks.com/en/tutorials/websockets/basics/) is started:

 ```
 sending echo: CONNECTED TO YOU sending echo: start
 ```

-Likewise, when the *websocket connection* is stopped:
+Likewise, when the *WebSocket Server* is stopped:

 ```
 sending echo: stop